tuckerlins/tuckerlins/README.md

 - 👋 Hi, I’m @tuckerlins
 - 👀 I’m interested in bioinformatics.
-- 🌱 I’m currently learning python and r.
+- 🌱 I’m learning python, r, and bash.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 tuckerlins/tuckerlins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.